DigDugData/Cicada-Zombies/README.md

 ## Possible Future Work

-- Determine how bioclimatic variables influence infection rates in cicadas.
+- Determine how bioclimatic variables influence infection rates in cicadas,
-- Examine how climate change and warmer soil temperatures impact the timing of emergence of cicadas.
+- Examine how climate change and warmer soil temperatures impact the timing of emergence of cicadas,
-- Development of a final product possibly mobile app.
+- Development of a final product possibly a mobile app.

 ## Acknowledgements
 We would like to thank the following people for the helpful suggestions they made while we were working on this project: Roman Holowinsky, Steven Gubkin, Bailey Forster, Alec Clott, Eugeniusz Tralle, Godfrey Dzhivhuho.